Shuma-Yamamoto/Shuma-Yamamoto/README.md

 # About me
-- Im a student at Sophia University.
+- At Sophia University.
-- In Japan.
+- Backend, Infra
 <hr>

 # Skils